Witches' Sabbath (The Great He-Goat): Interpretation

 There is no record of Goya's thoughts during this period.
-He completed the series during a period recuperating from illness, possibly lead poisoning, when he was in considerable mental and physical pain, and withdrew from public life.
-Witches' Sabbath is believed to be a rather bitter, but silent, protest against the royalists and clergy who had retaken control of Spain after the Peninsular War of 1807–14.
-Advocates of the Enlightenment had sought to redistribute land to the peasants, to educate women, publish a vernacular Bible and, by replacing superstition with reason, put an end to the Inquisition.
-Witch hunting, seen during the Logroño Inquisition, was an appalling regression to liberals such as Goya.
-As court painter Goya was a part of the established order; surviving evidence indicates he was acquiesced to the wishes of his patrons.
-Yet numerous paintings and etchings have emerged since, suggesting he had convictions favouring liberalism, enlightenment, and reason.
+He completed the series while recuperating from an illness, possibly lead poisoning, in considerable mental and physical pain.
+Witches' Sabbath is believed to be a rather bitter but silent protest against the royalists and clergy who had retaken control of Spain after the Peninsular War of 1807–14.
+Spanish advocates of the Enlightenment sought to redistribute land to the peasants, educate women, publish a vernacular Bible, and by replacing superstition with reason, put an end to the Inquisition.
+Outbursts of witch hunting, as occurred during the Logroño Inquisition, was an appalling regression to liberals such as Goya.

+Goya was a court painter and thus part of the established order.
+Yet numerous paintings and etchings that have since emerged suggest his convictions favoured liberalism.
 He seems to have kept such beliefs private, only expressing them in his private art; his more sensitive works were not published at the time, probably for fear of reprisal or persecution.
-In Witches' Sabbath Goya mocks and ridicules the superstition, fear and irrationality of the ignorant placing their faith in ghouls, quack doctors and tyrants.
+In Witches' Sabbath, Goya seems to mock and ridicule the superstition, fear, and irrationality of those placing their faith in ghouls, quack doctors and tyrants.

-Goya had used witchcraft imagery in his 1797–98 Caprichos print series, and in his similarly titled 1789 painting Witches' Sabbath.
-In both the 1789 and 1822 Sabbath pictures, the Devil is presented as a goat surrounded by a ring of terrified women.
-The earlier painting uses witchcraft imagery in a manner that inverts the order of traditional Christian iconography.
-The goat extends his left rather than right hoof towards the child, the quarter moon faces out at the left hand corner of the canvas.
-These inversions may be metaphor for the irrational undermining of the liberals who argued for scientific, religious and social progress.
-Many of the scientific bodies then active were condemned as subversive and their members accused as "agents of the devil".
+Goya had used witchcraft imagery in his 1797–1798 Caprichos print series, and in his 1789 painting Witches' Sabbath, where the Devil is also depicted as a goat surrounded by a circle of terrified women.
+The 1798 painting uses witchcraft imagery in a manner that inverts the order of traditional Christian iconography.
+The goat extends his left rather than right hoof towards the child, the quarter moon faces out at the left-hand corner of the canvas.
+These inversions may be a metaphor for the irrational undermining of the liberals who argued for scientific, religious, and social progress.
+Many of the scientific bodies then active were condemned as subversive and their members were accused as "agents of the devil".

-Describing the techniques employed in the Black Paintings, particularly the visible black ground paint, art historian Barbara Stafford said that "by brusquely inlaying spots of light with prevailing darkness, Goya's aquatinted and painted visions demonstrated the powerlessness of the unmoored intellect to unify a monstrously hybrid experience according to its own a priori transcendental laws."
+Describing the techniques employed in the Black Paintings, particularly the visible black ground paint, art historian Barbara Stafford said that "by brusquely inlaying spots of light with prevailing darkness, Goya's aquatinted and painted visions demonstrated the powerlessness of the unmoored intellect to unify a monstrously hybrid experience according to its own a priori transcendental laws".